-5. Asylum, Withholding of Removal and Relief under the Convention Against Torture: Those present in the United States who have suffered harm, or fear that they will suffer harm upon return to their home country, may be eligible for asylum, withholding of removal or relief under the Convention Against Torture.
+5. Asylum, Withholding of Removal and Relief under the Convention Against Torture: Those present in the United States who have suffered past harm, or fear that they will suffer harm upon return to their home country, may be eligible for asylum, withholding of removal or relief under the Convention Against Torture.
 Applicants must show that the harm they suffered or fear they will suffer rises to the level of “persecution” and that harm is based on race, religion, nationality, membership in a particular social group, or (actual or imputed) political opinion.
 Learn more about asylum here.

 6. Prosecutorial Discretion: In some circumstances, the government attorney may exercise his or her discretion and close or terminate removal proceedings against an individual.
 The best practice is to request Prosecutorial Discretion in writing with evidence to the Department of Homeland Security.
 In some cases, a person will be eligible for work authorization even after a case is administratively closed, but this depends on other applications on file.
+It is important to note that under the current Trump Administration, this is not a realistic option at this time.

 8. DACA: Certain individuals who were brought to the U.S. as children, attended school in the U.S. and have not been outside of the U.S. for too long can apply for DACA, or Deferred Action for Certain Childhood Arrivals.
 Note: This is a developing area of law.
 Trump attempted to terminate the DACA program in 2017, however, the US Supreme Court on June 18, 2020, held that Trump did not follow the proper procedures to terminate the program.
 The Trump Administration has stated it is working on properly terminating the program per the Supreme Court Decisions requirements.
 Before filing any DACA-related applications, any applicant should consult with an immigration lawyer to determine the current state of law.
 Learn more about DACA here.